 2. Negotiate Settlement

-- Firstly, offer lump sum for less than full amount
+- Offer a lump sum that is less than the full balance.

-- File motion to avoid lien on exempt property
+- File a motion to avoid the judgment lien on exempt property.

 4. Challenge the Abstract’s Validity